 Not every car is easy to live with.
 Some can be unreliable, impractical, and difficult to drive, constituting a guaranteed headache for anyone who buys one.
-Yet some cars manage to have so much character and je ne sais quoi that they can be greatly loved despite their blaring flaws.
-These cars aren’t easy to live with everyday, but we’d absolutely love to have one in our driveway.
-If you can’t love a car despite it’s flaws, is it actually love?
+Yet some cars manage to have so much character and je ne sais quoi that they can be greatly loved despite their glaring flaws.
+These cars aren’t easy to live with every day, but we’d absolutely love to have one in our driveway.
+If you can’t love a car despite its flaws, is it actually love?

 Alfa Romeo Spider

 Alfa Romeos are considered a litmus test for car enthusiasts.
-They’re achingly pretty cars with great handling dynamics, but are famous for their unreliability.
-It’s been said that no two Alfas are alike, because each has it’s unique set of problems that no other Alfa in the world has.
-The Alfa Romeo Spider is no exception to this rule, with an infamous penchant for rusting thoroughly.
+They’re achingly pretty cars with great handling dynamics, but they’re famous for their unreliability.
+It’s been said that no two Alfas are alike, because each has its unique set of problems that no other Alfa in the world has.
+The Alfa Romeo Spider is no exception to this rule, with an infamous predisposition for rusting thoroughly.
 Despite its flaws, we’d love to have one, especially the top of the line Quadrifoglio Verde version with the red carpets and grey seats.

 Land Rover Defender

 Like Alfa Romeos, Land Rovers like the Defender have a reputation for poor reliability and expensive repair bills.
 Even though the Defender had a 70-year production run, Land Rover still never quite figured out how to make the SUV reliable, especially in the electrical department.
-The Defender also has an interior that’s often described as “agricultural” and the four-cylinder diesel engine isn’t the most powerful in the world with only 118 horsepower.
-However, the Defender’s off-road prowess and timeless design make the Defender very desirable, which combined with the car’s rarity in the States has kept values high.
+The Defender also has an interior that’s often described as “agricultural” and the four-cylinder diesel engine isn’t the most powerful, with only 118 horsepower.
+However, the Defender’s off-road prowess and timeless design make the Defender very desirable, which combined with the car’s rarity in the States, have kept values high.

-The Lamborghini Countach was the definitive supercar of the 1980s, and it embodied the excess of that decade effortlessly with gigantic wings, huge wheels, and a ton of power.
+The Lamborghini Countach was the definitive supercar of the 1980s, and it embodied the excess of that decade effortlessly, with gigantic wings, huge wheels, and a ton of power.
 It also was unquestionably a heap of junk, with a number of quirks that made it very hard to live with.
-There’s so little rear visibility that you have to open the door and sit on the doorsill to reverse the car, the pedal box was cramped and shifted to the right which made it difficult to drive for anyone with larger-than-average feet, the climate control doesn’t really work, and the huge tires are a unique size that Pirelli only makes once in a blue moon.
-But all of the flaws that make the Countach difficult to live somehow also make it a great car, giving it an undeniable character you just can’t find in other supercars.
+There’s so little rear visibility that you have to open the door and sit on the doorsill to reverse the car, the pedal box was cramped and shifted to the right which made it difficult for anyone with larger-than-average feet to drive, the climate control doesn’t really work, and the huge tires are a unique size that Pirelli only makes once in a blue moon.
+But all of the flaws that make the Countach difficult to live with somehow also make it a great car, giving it an undeniable character you just can’t find in other supercars.

 British sports cars like the Triumph TR6 are famous for their questionable reliability and fantastic handling.
-Triumphs would break in new and innovated ways all the time, leaving their owners stranded on the side of the road.
-These days their penchant for breaking is almost seen as a feature by TR6 owners, as they’re relatively easy to work on in your own garage and parts are pretty easy to find.
-Fixing the cars are as much of a part of the fun of TR6 ownership as driving them, making them perfect for those who need a hobby.
+Triumphs would break in new and innovative ways all the time, leaving their owners stranded on the side of the road.
+These days, the car’s frequent breakdowns are almost seen as a feature by TR6 owners, as they’re relatively easy to fix in your own garage, and parts are pretty easy to find.
+Fixing a TR6 is as much fun as driving one, making them perfect for people who need a hobby.